Granvin

 Granvin is a former municipality in the old Hordaland county, Norway.
-The municipality existed from 1838 until its dissolution in 2020 when it merged with Voss Municipality.
+The municipality existed from 1891 until its dissolution in 2020 when it merged with Voss Municipality.
 The municipality was located in the traditional district of Hardanger.
 The administrative centre of Granvin was the village of Eide, which is also called "Granvin".
 About half of the residents of the municipality lived in the municipal centre.
 The rest lived in the rural valley areas surrounding the Granvin Fjord or the lake Granvinsvatnet in the central part of the municipality.

 Prior to its dissolution in 2020, the 211 km2 municipality is the 326th largest by area out of the 422 municipalities in Norway.
 Granvin is the 403rd most populous municipality in Norway with a population of 933.
 The municipality's population density is 4.6 PD/km2 and its population has decreased by 4.5% over the last decade.

 General information

-The parish of Graven (later spelled "Granvin") was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+The parish of Graven was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 This new municipality was very large and it included two annexes to the parish: Ulvik and Eidfjord.
 On 1 January 1859, "Ulvik" became the main parish, so that Granvin and Eidfjord became annexes to Ulvik, and the name of municipality was changed accordingly.

-On 1 May 1891, the western annex of Granvin (population: 1,331) and the southeastern annex of Eidfjord (population: 1,018) were both separated from Ulvik to become separate municipalities.
-On 1 January 1964, the Lussand-Kvanndal area of Kinsarvik municipality (population: 72) were transferred to Granvin.
+On 1 May 1891, the municipality of Ulvik was divided into three parts by creating two new municipalities.
+The western annex (population: 1,331) became the new municipality of Granvin and the southeastern annex (population: 1,018) became the new municipality of Eidfjord.
+On 1 January 1964, the Lussand-Kvanndal area of Kinsarvik municipality (population: 72) was transferred to Granvin.

 On 1 January 2020, the neighboring municipalities of Granvin and Voss were merged into a new large municipality called Voss.